Below are some Frequently Asked Questions about Thurgood Marshall Elementary (TM) and its PTA. Last update: 3/8/2017.

 When may a student participate in TM’s Instrumental Music Program?
 Our Instrumental Music Program is offered to 4th- and 5th-grade students.
 Classes meet once a week during the regular school day.
 It is the responsibility of the parents/guardians to provide the music book and supplies.
 All students in Grades 1-5 have the option to participate in choral singing program.

 What types of educational technology are used at Thurgood Marshall?
 This varies by teacher and grade level.
 The school has a computer lab and iPad carts, and WiFi and wired Internet connections.
 Some classes use software and apps in conjunction with learning and projects, or go online for resources.
 Districtwide testing is often conducted on computers and tablets.
-A 2015 PTA-funded study and 2016 report by a parent/staff Technology Committee offered ideas on further opportunities, and a .
+A 2015 PTA-funded study and 2016 report by a parent/staff Technology Committee offered ideas on further opportunities, and a Districtwide purchase of new equipment is to add significantly to technology at TM in 2017.

 The PTA runs a vibrant before- and after-school Enrichment Program.
 In addition, several clubs engage students in interests such as chess, Ultimate and running.
+The PTA also supports two choirs (Grades K-2 and 3-5) that meet twice weekly in the morning throughout the year.
 Read more!

 What does the School Counselor do?
 Ms. Meghan Kaloper provides a wide range of academic and social support, available to all Thurgood Marshall students.
 More details are on her web page.
 See below for RULER and the Conflict Mediator program.